MatSaf123/MatSaf123/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Mateusz, I'm from Poland 🇵🇱 and I'm a software developer at [Revolve Healthcare](https://revolve.healthcare/) focusing on web applications.
+My name is Mateusz, I'm from Poland 🇵🇱 and I'm a software developer at [Revolve Healthcare](https://revolve.healthcare/) specializing in web applications.

 My main programming langaues of choice are TypeScript, JavaScript, Python and SQL 🛠